 Example 3 – Anonym

-- Establish a reputation for being committed to every objective I set for myself while also achieving success in my personal and professional life.
+- Establish a reputation for being committed to every objective I set for myself while achieving success in my personal and professional life.

 Example 4 – Anonym